-By using art and creativity Corearts is helping breakdown the barriers and prejudices that surround those suffering with mental health problems.
+By using art and creativity Corearts is helping break down the barriers and prejudices that surround those suffering from mental health problems.

 The Art Room provides personnel who are expert in the fields of teaching, art, psychotherapy, drama therapy and many other areas in the social and creative fields.

-The Art Room has created an environment where children experiencing learning difficulties, autism spectrum disorders, or other forms of social depravation, can flourish and “learn and achieve through art”.
+The Art Room has created an environment where children experiencing learning difficulties, autism spectrum disorders, or other forms of social deprivation, can flourish and “learn and achieve through art”.